SMS: Premium-rated short messages

-The Value-added service provider (VASP) providing the content submits the message to the mobile operator's SMSC(s) using a TCP/IP protocol such as the short message peer-to-peer protocol (SMPP) or the External Machine Interface (EMI).
+The Value-added service provider (VASP) providing premium-rate content submits the message to the mobile operator's SMSC(s) using a TCP/IP protocol such as the short message peer-to-peer protocol (SMPP) or the External Machine Interface (EMI).
 The SMSC delivers the text using the normal Mobile Terminated delivery procedure.
 The subscribers are charged extra for receiving this premium content; the revenue is typically divided between the mobile network operator and the VASP either through revenue share or a fixed transport fee.
 Submission to the SMSC is usually handled by a third party.

 Mobile-originated short messages may also be used in a premium-rated manner for services such as televoting.
 In this case, the VASP providing the service obtains a short code from the telephone network operator, and subscribers send texts to that number.
 The payouts to the carriers vary by carrier; percentages paid are greatest on the lowest-priced premium SMS services.
 Most information providers should expect to pay about 45 percent of the cost of the premium SMS up front to the carrier.
 The submission of the text to the SMSC is identical to a standard MO Short Message submission, but once the text is at the SMSC, the Service Center (SC) identifies the Short Code as a premium service.
 The SC will then direct the content of the text message to the VASP, typically using an IP protocol such as SMPP or EMI.
 Subscribers are charged a premium for the sending of such messages, with the revenue typically shared between the network operator and the VASP.
 Short codes only work within one country, they are not international.

 An alternative to inbound SMS is based on long numbers (international number format, such as "+44 762 480 5000"), which can be used in place of short codes for SMS reception in several applications, such as TV voting, product promotions and campaigns.
 Long numbers work internationally, allow businesses to use their own numbers, rather than short codes, which are usually shared across many brands.
 Additionally, long numbers are nonpremium inbound numbers.